top of page

 About Sangita

 Sangita Shresthova is a writer, researcher, thinker, speaker and doer.
 She is an expert in mixed research methods, online learning, media literacies, popular culture, performance, new media, politics, and globalization.
-She is currently the Director of Research and Programs and Co-PI of the Civic Paths Group based at the University of Southern California, where her current work is focused on the civic imagination.
+She is currently the Associate Research Professor of Communication and Director of the Civic Paths Group and the Transcultural Fandom Group based at the University of Southern California.

 Sangita is one of the creators of the Digital Civics Toolkit (digitalcivicstoolkit.org), a collection of resources for educators, teachers and community leaders to support youth learning.
 Her own artistic work has been presented in creative venues around the world including the Pasadena Dance Festival, Schaubuehne (Berlin), the Other Festival (Chennai), the EBS International Documentary Festival (Seoul), and the American Dance Festival (Durham, NC).
 She holds a Ph.D. from UCLA’s Department of World Arts and Cultures and MSc. degrees from MIT and LSE.
 She received her BA from Princeton University.She is also a faculty member at the Salzburg Academy on Media and Social Change in Austria.